-Services that are covered for you What you must pay when you get these services Outpatient substance abuse services You are covered for treatment of substance abuse, as covered by Original Medicare.
-Deductible applies.
-20% coinsurance for each Medicare-covered Individual Session.
-20% coinsurance for each Medicare-covered Group Session.
-You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services Outpatient substance use disorder services You are covered for treatment of substance abuse, as covered by Original Medicare. • Individual sessions 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is Group sessions required.
+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
 Prior authorization is required.

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient. • Services provided at an outpatient hospital Deductible applies.
-20% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.
-Authorization required for Infusion therapy and specific surgery procedures. • Services provided at an ambulatory surgical center Deductible applies.
-20% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.
-Prior authorization is required .
+Even if you stay in the hospital overnight, you might still be considered an outpatient. • Services provided at an outpatient hospital 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is required only for infusion therapy and specific surgery procedures. • Services provided at an ambulatory surgical center 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is required.
+Over-the-Counter (OTC) Items Members may apply allowance funds towards the purchase of over-the-counter health and wellness products.
+Your plan also includes coverage for OTC Hearing Aids as part of this allowance. \$75 allowance every 3 months This benefit is administered by The Helper Bees.
+Please contact the plan for additional details.